Last Updated: May 22, 2026

 | Citrobacter | May cause antibiotic-resistant urinary infections |

-The UK prescribing guidelines say that nitrofurantoin is most effective against:
+The UK recommendations say that nitrofurantoin is most effective against:

 - Cystitis